zjswhhh/KidGarden/README.md

 This is a database management system I developed with my friend Lan for pre-school managers.

 To build up the database, run create.sql in the SQL&data folder.
-To load the sample data, un load.sql in the SQL&data folder.
+To load the sample data, run load.sql in the SQL&data folder.